The Paul Mitchell Awapuhi shampoo is a deep cleansing purifying shampoo favored by professional hairdressers all around the world.

 It also has conditioners that give you those oh-so-soft locks that you can’t resist but run your fingers through.

-Last but not least, it contains Awapuhi Ginger extracts, which helps repair your strands and prevent further damage.
+Last but not least, it contains Awapuhi Ginger extracts, which help repair your strands and prevent further damage.

 The shampoo also lathers very well.
 A small quantity really goes a long way.
 To use this, wet your hair, apply a small dollop, then massage it into your scalp.